s-emanuilov/LangVec/README.md

 # Generate some random data
 vectors = [np.random.uniform(0, 1, DIMENSIONS) for _ in range(NUM_VECTORS)]

-# Fit to this data (getting to know the distribution)
+# Fit to this data
 lv.fit(vectors)

 # Example vector for prediction